mongodb-developer/MongoDB-ADK-Agents/README.md

 **<span aria-hidden="true">👉</span> Question to consider:**
 1. What information about the products stands out to you?
-2. How could this data be useful to a shopping agent?
-3. Are there any unusual fields in the documents?
+2. Are there any unusual fields in the documents?

 ## Exercise 1: Initialize the Agent with Google ADK